questionmark/qm-oap-docs/docs/_sources/deliveryodata/schedule.txt

         :notnull:

         The UTC time the Schedule was created.

+    ..  od:prop::   CreatedBy   Edm.String

+        The Name of the Administrator that created the schedule.

     ..  od:prop::   Modified    Edm.DateTime
         :notnull:

         The UTC time the Schedule was last modified.

+    ..  od:prop::   ModifiedBy   Edm.String

+        The Name of the Administrator that last modified the schedule.

     ..  od:prop::   Hidden    Edm.Boolean
         :notnull: